Mandatory Travel Items

 Your Ireland trip will run smoother if you pack these essentials:

-- 1 medium weight long-sleeved warm layer.
-Typically this is a fleece or lined pullover.
+- Layers.
+Because Typically this is a fleece or lined pullover.
 For cooler evenings.

-- 1 good quality lightweight rain jacket.
+- 1 good quality waterproof and windproof rain jacket.
+Lightweight is ideal.
 The best materials are either Gore-Tex or PVC coated nylon

 - Compact Suitcase - Make sure your suitcase is compact in size.
 Your suitcase should be no longer than 75cm (30'') on its longest side.
 We can't stress this highly enough.
 Our tour vehicles have limited luggage capacity.